spier/spier.github.io/_posts/2013-03-10-book-review-universal-code.md

 ## Summary

 The digital version of this book costs about 20 EUR.
-Almost too much, when what I am getting is more like a PDF with list of artices.
+Almost too much, when what I am getting is more like a PDF with a list of articles.

-My recommendation: Practise what you preach!
+My recommendation: Practice what you preach!
 Take the digital version of this book, and make it an example of great digital publishing!

 I just saw that there is a crowdfunding initiative with the working title [Universalcode 2][] - a potential success of this book.
 Maybe some of these hints here are helpful for that as well.